 Level 3 processes are formally defined and documented as a standard operating procedure so that someone skilled, but with no prior knowledge, can successfully execute the process.
 While defined, there is typically a significant opportunity to improve the efficiency and effectiveness of the process.

 If you have many Level 3 processes that are well defined, often in standard operating procedures, consider yourself lucky.
 The next step is to manage and optimize them.

 Level 4 – Managed

-Level 4 processes are managed through process metrics, controls, and analysis to identify and address areas of opportunities.
+Level 4 processes are managed through process metrics, controls, and analysis to identify and address areas of opportunity.
 Often, organizations that have embraced Lean or Six Sigma have a fair amount of Level 4.
 The next step is the continuous improvement of the processes.

 Level 5 – Optimizing